Introduction

 The meeting with brother Esau, whom Jacob feared, went well and they departed in peace.
 Jacob settled his family at Shechem, and worshiped God.

 Tragedy struck when Jacob’s daughter, Dinah, was raped.
 Her two brothers, in revenge, wiped out a whole city to murder her attacker.
-This led to great turmoil and Jacob was forced to move his family to Bethel.
+This led to great turmoil, and Jacob was forced to move his family to Bethel.
 Genesis 34.
-But God met with Jacob and changed his name to Israel, and extended His blessing on this family now of 12 sons.
+But God met with Jacob and changed his name to Israel, and extended His blessing on this family of 12 sons.

 Benjamin has been born, but Rachel died in childbirth.
 She was buried near Bethlehem, at a place called Ephrath.
 Jacob continued on to Hebron, the home of his father, Isaac.
 Jacob and his brother Esau, who returned from Seir, buried their father there.